Implement a result list

 • numberOfResults (unsigned integer)

-When the end user changes the page number of the result list (for example, by clicking a different page number, an arrow, or a button to modify the number of results per page):
+When the user changes the page number of the result list, such as by clicking a different page number, an arrow, or a button to modify the number of results per page:

 1. Prepare a new query.
 Ensure that the firstResult and/or numberOfResults search request parameters are set to the desired values.